coralogix/dynamic-tco/README.md

 The lambda uses AWS SAM deployment framework.
 Below are the steps to install the lambda:
 - Clone this repository to the machine you wish to deploy from
-- Update the Values on the config file
 - Deploy the Lambda.
+- Update Lambdas Environmental Variables from AWS Console.

 ## Setting the new TCO policies to enforce by the tool.